 “This bill simply won’t work,” Steve Alexander, president of the Association of Plastic Recyclers (APR), said in an interview.
 “Unless there’s incentive for the MRFs to separate out thermoforms, then it’s very difficult for anybody to get their hands on the supply of material to make recycled content for thermoforms.”

-(APR owns Resource Recycling, Inc.)
+(APR owns Resource Recycling, Inc., publisher of Plastics Recycling Update.)

 However, another stakeholder is confident the bill will drive demand that will reverberate up the supply chain.
 Mark Murray, executive director of advocacy group Californians Against Waste, pointed to California’s existing RPET-content mandates for beverage bottles.